 No, try your favorite orange.
 The amount of sugar may need to be adjusted.

-Your pancakes are ready to flip when bubble rise to the top and pop, leaving little holes.
+Your pancakes are ready to flip when bubbles rise to the top and pop, leaving little holes.
 This usually takes only a few minutes over medium heat.

 Orange Ricotta Pancakes